 At Nazareth, we take studies in Science, Technology, Engineering, Art and Mathematics (STEAM) to a new level with STREAM: STEAM + Religion = STREAM.
-We have revamped the STEAM initiative to include an emphasis on the religious traditions upon which we were founded in 1928.
+We have enhanced the STEAM initiative to include an emphasis on the religious traditions upon which we were founded in 1928.

-NAHS STREAM Initiative
+NAHS STREAM Program

 Nazareth Academy High School's STREAM program creates awareness, sparks interest, builds confidence, and fosters a culture of innovation in girls while integrating our Catholic identity into every aspect of the curriculum.
 It is important to note that STREAM education is not a new curriculum at NAHS, but it is a philosophical framework for delivering excellence in Catholic education for the 21st century learner.